Optimizing Your Design Files

 What is On-Demand Printing?

 On-demand printing is a method where a digital printer is used to print a design directly onto a garment using inkjet technology with direct-to-garment (DTG) or sublimation printing.
 Think of a computer printer that uses a tee or mug instead of paper.
-With this process, inks are absorbed by the fibers in the garment.

 Why On-Demand Printing?